ryantimpe/brickr/README.md

 3D models in brickr would not exist without [Tyler Morgan-Wall](https://twitter.com/tylermorganwall) and his [rayshader](https://www.rayshader.com/) package.
-If you’re interested in creating 3D models of literally *anything* R, check out his [rayrender](https://www.rayrender.net/) package.
+If you’re interested in creating 3D models of literally *anything* in R, check out his [rayrender](https://www.rayrender.net/) package.

 All functions in brickr are created with the